chan15/jquery-loading-block/README.md

 # jquery-loading-block

-Nowdays we do a lot ajax on website, therefore we can see loading animation everywhere, this plugin is an easy one to show and hide loading overlay.
+Nowadays we do a lots of ajax thing on website, therefore we can see loading animation everywhere, this plugin is an easy one to show and hide loading overlay.

 ### Basic usage